akamenev/aro-private/registry-private-blob.md

-# Configure built-in Container registry to use Storage Account with Private Link
+# Configure built-in OpenShift container registry to use Storage Account with Private Link

 ## Initialize variables
 ```bash